TetraOS/TetraOS-Assests/README.md

 # TetraOS-Assests
-All assets used in TetraOS
+All shell, UI, and sound design assets and guidelines used in the TetraOS Desktop Environment.
+This includes, but is not limited to fonts, color styles, controls, DE sound effects, and wallpapers.